 UE: Local 150 Members Join Coalition to Advocate for Heat Safety in North Carolina https://labortoday.luel.us/en/ue-local-150-members-join-coalition-to-advocate-for-heat-safety-in-north-carolina/ Tue, 14 Jan 2025 13:43:20 +0000 https://labortoday.luel.us/?p=3197 From UE News | Photo Courtesy of ueunion.org | UE News Reuse Policy RALEIGH, CHARLOTTE & SPRING HOPE, NC—Three workers in North Carolina died last year after being exposed to high temperatures while working.
 Alongside unions and advocates, UE Local…

-The post UE: Local 150 Members Join Coalition to Advocate for Heat Safety in North Carolina appeared first on Labor Today.
+The post UE: Local 150 Members Join Coalition to Advocate for Heat Safety in North Carolina first appeared on Labor Today.

 ]]>